bluescan/bip39tools/README.md

 * If you have two Casino-quality 6-sided dice that are evenly balanced and have no bias, this tool generates a max of 5 bits for each roll of two dice.
 This is because you can treat the two rolls as a double digit base 36 number -- [0,5][0,5].
-32 is the next lower power of two (2^5 = 32 so 5 bits), so each double-roll generate 5 bits.
+32 is the next lower power of two (2^5 = 32 so 5 bits), so each double-roll generates 5 bits.
 Only 4 combinations of the 36 would require a re-roll (1 out of 9).
-256 / 5 = 52.
-You can expect roughly 52 + 52/9 = 58 double-rolls to generate a 24 word mnemonic.
-Note it is slightly higher for the same reason as before.
-Further note, the software does not support 3 dice.
-It's too far from a lower power of two.
-Final further note, you could use one die and every two rolls generate the base-36 number.
-That's only 116 rolls so is better than option 1, but you don't get to see the immediate progression, so the one die option is being kept.
+In terms of number of 2-die rolls to generate a 24 word mnemonic, 256 / 5 = 52.
+Including one level of re-rolls, you can expect roughly 52 + 52/9 = 58 double-rolls .
+It is slightly higher for the same reason as before.
+Note, the software does not support 3 dice.
+It's too far from the next lower power of two.
+You could use one die and every two rolls generate the base-36 number.
+That's only 116 rolls so is better than option 1, but you don't get to see the immediate progression after each roll, so the one die option is being kept.

 * If you have a low-quality die or a suspected biased die all is not lost.
-An algorithm based on the 2019 paper "Giulio Morina and Krzysztof Latuszynski - MorLatAlg1" in the references directory can be used.
-The algorithm, which I'm referring to as MorLatAlg1, is based on a Von Neumann (1951) extractor.
+Indeed, for the extremely paranoid, this 3rd method will also work with a good balanced die, removing any possible bias.
+The algorithm is based on the 2019 paper by "Giulio Morina and Krzysztof Latuszynski".
+Look in the references directory of this repo.
+The algorithm, which I'm referring to as MorLatAlg1 (Algorithm 1 in the paper), is based on a Von Neumann (1951) extractor.
 It is simple and provably removes skew/bias.
 The price you pay for removing the bias is needing to roll the die more times.
 Each 2 rolls (of the _same_ biased die) yields only a single bit.
 With re-rolls (approx 1/6 of the time when the two rolls match) you can expect 2*(256 + (256/6)) = 597 individual rolls to generate a 24-word (256 bit) mnemonic.